 Before you can write a single word, you need to know exactly who you’re talking to.
 A value proposition aimed at everyone will resonate with no one.
 Go deeper than basic firmographics like company size or industry.
 You need a detailed picture of your ideal customer profile (ICP), including their specific roles, challenges, and goals.
 What keeps them up at night?
 What does a successful outcome look like for them?
 For B2B tech, this means understanding the entire buying committee.
 A strong value proposition speaks directly to the specific pain points of these individuals, making them feel seen and understood from the very first interaction.

-Step 2: Identify the Core Problem You Solve
+Step 2: Pinpoint the Problem You Solve

 Tech companies often fall into the trap of leading with their impressive technology instead of the problem it solves.
 Your customers aren't buying your software; they're buying a solution to a persistent, frustrating, or costly problem.
 Get crystal clear on what that core problem is.
 Is it inefficient workflows, missed revenue opportunities, data silos, or compliance risks?
 A poorly defined problem leads to a weak value proposition.
 When you can articulate your customer's challenge even better than they can, you immediately establish credibility and position your product not as a "nice-to-have" feature, but as an essential solution.
 This clarity is the foundation of a message that sells.

-Step 3: Map Your Solution's Key Benefits
+Step 3: List Your Solution's Core Benefits

 Now that you’ve defined the problem, you can connect your solution to it.
 This is where you translate your product’s features into tangible customer benefits.
 A feature is what your product does (e.g., "AI-powered analytics dashboard").
 A benefit is what the customer gets (e.g., "Instantly uncover revenue trends without manual data entry").
 Brainstorm every feature and ask, "So what?" for each one until you arrive at a clear, valuable outcome for the customer.
 A great way to do this is by involving a cross-functional team of product, sales, and customer support specialists to get a complete picture of the value your solution delivers.